 Flights from the UK take approximately two and a half hours, so you’ll be exploring its Roman ruins and walking along those renowned cobbled streets in no time.

 There’s really no bad place to go on holiday in Croatia, but there will be areas more suitable to your likes and wishes.
-If you’re wondering exactly where in Croatia to visit, we’ve rounded up our top spots below!
+If you’re looking for a last minute holiday to Croatia, If you’re wondering exactly where in Croatia to visit, we’ve rounded up our top spots below!

 Where to go in Split